Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 An awakened scientist revealed that even the rainwater in Earth's most remote areas was tainted with toxic chemicals.

-An awakened politician warned that the Keepers of the Caves were steering their captives toward a global war.
+An awakened politician warned that the Keepers of the Caves were steering their captives deeper into World War.

 An awakened pastor informed the others that spiritual leaders were being silenced, beaten, ostracized, and even killed if they did not parrot the lines of the [[Power Structures]].